Agape-pr/ubuntunow-delivery-portal/README.md

 *Built on trust.
-Powered by community.* — UbuntuNow Technologies, Kigali, Rwanda
+Powered by UbuntuNow Technologies, Kigali, Rwanda